NoellePatterson/ffc-readme/wet-season-initiation/timing.md

    * Timing is before wet season initiation or before December 15th, whichever is earlier
    * Duration of the rising limb of the initiation event is under 20 days \(ensures the peak is flashy enough\)
    * The peak itself, from bottom of the rising limb on either side to the top of the peak, is above a relative percent of 30%.
 This also ensures that the peak is flashy enough.
    * Relative magnitude is above the median baseflow magnitude threshold.
 The value of this threshold varies depending on the magnitude of the baseflow.
 The threshold is usually set as 2 times the previous dry season's baseflow, unless the baseflow is exceptionally high \(above 25 cfs\), in which case the threshold is set as 1.5 times the baseflow.
-The minimum threshold allowed, regardless of median baseflow, is 3cfs:.
+The minimum threshold allowed, regardless of median baseflow, is 3cfs by default:.
      ```py
      if bs_med > 25:
             min_flush_magnitude = bs_med * 1.5 # if median baseflow is large (>25), magnitude threshold is 50% above median baseflow of previous summer